EetuEkman/solita-dev-academy-2023/README.md

 The backend is an ASP.NET Core WebApi app.

-### Testing

-#### Using Microsoft Visual Studio

-To test out the backend I recommend using the latest version of Microsoft Visual Studio.

-Open the solution in Visual Studio.
-Click the "green arrow" or press Ctrl+F5 to start without debugging.

-Visual Studio might ask to trust the development certificate.
-Select yes.

-#### Using Visual Studio Code

-Trust the HTTPS development certificate by running the command `dotnet dev-cets https --trust` and selecting yes.

-In Visual Studio Code, press Ctrl+F5 to start.

-### Notes

 For data access, the backend uses Dapper micro-orm.
 I heard about it and decided to try it out.
 Dapper is simple and light-weight, forcing you to understand what you're doing.

 The connection string is found in the appsettings.json.
-Database connection is made with the user Citybikes_user created in the database script, with permissions only to the Citybikes database.

 I implemented a pagination for the results.
 The database query result set is bound to JourneyPage model class.
 JourneyPage represents a "page" of results, containing a list of journeys, a subset of 20 results, links to the previous and next pages, current page and the total result count.

 The journey class contains information about the single city bike journey.
 Journey class has foreign keys referencing the departure and return stations, which are represented with the Station class.

 Since the frontend is server by a different webserver and therefore origin, I ran into the CORS issue.
-I configured the default setting to allow CORS on all localhost origins.
-I also made a policy to allow all origins, but the policy needs to be setup on controller actions for example by decorating the actions with the CORS policy option before the API goes public.
+I configured the default setting to allow CORS with all origins, headers and methods.

 ## Frontend